image of the recipe rebel cookbook cover on transparent background.Your favorite recipes in one place -- shop The Recipe Rebel Cookbook here 🎉

 Instructions

-• Preheat oven to 400 degrees and line a rimmed baking sheet with parchment paper.
+• Preheat the oven to 400°F. Line a rimmed baking sheet with parchment paper.

 • Roast for 10 minutes.
-Remove from the oven, add green beans and stir.
+Remove from the oven, add the green beans, and stir.

-• Roast for another 10-15 minutes, until potatoes and carrots are tender.
+• Roast for another 10 to 15 minutes, until the potatoes and carrots are tender.

-• Add butter to the pan and allow to melt while stirring into the vegetables (you can skip this but it adds such delicious flavor!).
-Sprinkle with fresh parsley and serve.
+• Add the butter to the baking sheet and allow it to melt while stirring into the vegetables.
+Sprinkle with the parsley and serve.

 Notes